 VCTC has pooled its cash and investments in order to achieve a higher return on investments while facilitating management of cash.
 The balance in the pool account is available to meet current operating requirements.
-Cash in excess of current requirements is invested in various interest-bearing accounts and other investments for varying terms.
-The Fund's cash and investments as of June 30, 2023 and 2022 is \$1,996,735 and \$1,842,266, respectively.
+Cash in excess of current requirements is invested in various interestbearing accounts and other investments for varying terms.
+The LCTOP Fund's cash and investments as of June 30, 2024 and 2023 was \$1,469,010 and \$1,996,735, respectively.

-The Greenhouse Gas Reduction Fund's cash is deposited in VCTC's internal investment pool which is reported at fair value.
+The LCTOP Fund's cash is deposited in VCTC's internal investment pool which is reported at fair value.
 Interest income is allocated on the basis of average cash balances.
-Investment policies and associated risk factors applicable to the Greenhouse Gas Reduction Fund are those of VCTC and are included in VCTC's basic financial statements.
+Investment policies and associated risk factors applicable to the LCTOP Fund are those of VCTC and are included in VCTC's basic financial statements.